lambda-11235/TPLPL/README.md

 subgoals do not matter.

 Future goals include:
+1. Add flag to enable depth first search.
+Right now, it can be enabled by changing `queryBF` to `queryDF` in `Main.hs`.
 2. Add readline support.
 Currently stack complains if it is used as a dependency.